ToTibis/gulp4-boilerplate/README.md

 ### CSS:
-Processing using [Sass](https://github.com/sass/sass), syntax is scss.
+Processing using [Sass](https://github.com/sass/sass), scss syntax.
-- animations - css animations based on [Animate.css](https://github.com/animate-css/animate.css);
+- base - setting root css-variables and reset default browser styles;
-- bootstrap - used just grid and reboot.
-Also used set of utilities - text, spacing, display, flex;
+- components - for ui-elements like form, button, select e.t.c.
-- components - for ui-elements like modal, tooltips, select e.t.c.
+- pages - styles for different pages
-- utilities - some utilities like variables, mixins e.t.c.
+- utilities - some utilities like variables, mixins, including fonts e.t.c.
-- common and libs - for custom styles and import libraries.
+- common and libs - imported there custom styles and libraries.

 ### Javascript:
 You can use Javascript ES6 modules - Javascript is processing by [Webpack 5](https://github.com/webpack/webpack) to handle Javascript.